 He paces like oncoming tide, relentless threat measurable by proximity.
-In the center of the room—though one cannot say the heart—sits a small child of indeterminate age, somewhere around fifteen if pure-blood Fey and perhaps six if mixed.
+In the center of the room—though one cannot say the heart—sits a small child of indeterminate age, somewhere around fifteen years old if pure-blood Fey and around six years old if mixed.
 The people called “Leaf-Ears” do not ripen with haste.

 The child has mastered a surly expression normally cultivated by misanthropic teens.